Code-Institute-Submissions/trigg4tables/README.md

   /*WHERE: https://stackoverflow.com/questions/9563887/setting-html5-audio-position*/
 ```

-7. **Keyboard access** During initial testing with the target audience, rather than using the keypad, children were using the device keyboard to input.
+7. **Keyboard Access** During initial testing with the target audience, rather than using the keypad, children were using the device keyboard to input.
 An input field was changed to a label to prevent this from happening.

-8. **Loading Trigg images** During initial testing on both android and iOS mobiles, Trigg images were slow to load.
+8. **Loading Trigg Images** During initial testing on both android and iOS mobiles, Trigg images were slow to load.
 Initial png files were changed to svg which improved load times on android but images were only displayed on iOS the second time they were used.
 Preloading image sources in JS resolved this issue.

-9. **iPad double tap** When using the keypad for entering numbers eg 11, the double tapping on the 1 key can cause an iPad to zoom in.
+9. **iPad Double Tap** When using the keypad for entering numbers e.g. 11, double tapping on the 1 key can cause an iPad to zoom in.
 Although this action can be turned off in the device settings, no fix has been found to apply to the website.

-10. **mp3 Audio clip not loading in Firefox** During Firefox testing, although all audio clips were mp3 files, one clip would not load.
+10. **mp3 Audio Clips in Firefox** During Firefox testing, although all audio clips were mp3 files, one clip would not load.
 Resaving the clip as a m4a file resolved the issue.

-11. **Blob to Canvas on Edge** During Edge testing, the report would not download as Edge does not support the toBlob method.
+11. **Blob to Canvas in Edge** During Edge testing, the report would not download as Edge does not support the toBlob method.
 Using the [Canvas-toBlob](https://github.com/eligrey/canvas-toBlob.js) JS library resolved this issue.

 ![toBlob Compatiblity](https://github.com/coderbeez/trigg4tables/blob/master/assets/images/toblob.PNG)
 *toBlob Compatibility [Mozilla]( https://developer.mozilla.org/en-US/docs/Web/API/HTMLCanvasElement/toBlob)*

-12. **Error message re jCanvas-to-Blob on iOS** [StockOverflow]( https://developer.mozilla.org/en-US/docs/Web/API/HTMLCanvasElement/toBlob)
+12. **Error Message re Canvas-toBlob on iOS** [StockOverflow]( https://developer.mozilla.org/en-US/docs/Web/API/HTMLCanvasElement/toBlob)
- revealed an error message on iOS was due to sourceMap flag set to false in tsconfig.json file of [Canvas-toBlob](https://github.com/eligrey/canvas-toBlob.js).
+ revealed an error message on iOS was due to the sourceMap flag being set to false instead of true in tsconfig.json file of [Canvas-toBlob](https://github.com/eligrey/canvas-toBlob.js).
 This does not affect functionality.

 ### Deployment